Linear-Nonlinear Fusion Neural Operator for Partial Differential Equations: LNF-NO architecture details

 We categorize the architectures based on their input-output configurations: \textbf{Single-Input Single-Output (SISO)}, mapping a single functional input to a single output field; \textbf{Multiple-Input Single-Output (MISO)}, processing multiple functional inputs to predict a single output field; and \textbf{Multiple-Input Multiple-Output (MIMO)}, processing multiple functional inputs to predict multiple coupled output fields.

 All LNF-NO variants share the same multiplicative fusion structure:

 where an encoder maps the input to latent features $z$, and $\alpha$ is a learned scalar.
-The linear branch $\mathcal{B}_L$ is a pure linear map (affine transformation), while the nonlinear branch $\mathcal{B}_N$ uses \texttt{tanh} activations.
+The linear branch $\mathcal{B}_L$ is a pure linear map (affine transformation), while the nonlinear branch $\mathcal{B}_N$ uses GELU activations.
+Unless otherwise noted, intermediate convolutional layers in the encoders and decoders are also followed by GELU activations.